DeskDirector/docs/docs/_contents/admin/home/welcome.md

 You have arrived at the DeskDirector Admin Portal.

-Here's some links that might help you
+Here are some links that may help you

 - [DD KB Article - What is the Admin Portal?](https://help.deskdirector.com/article/fuybz4u8ud-getting-started-with-the-desk-director-admin-console)
 - [Getting Started with DeskDirector](https://help.deskdirector.com/category/l3r5lkll1z-products)